Discount Pricing Strategy Pros, Cons & When To Use It

 Decreased willingness to pay

 Willingness to pay goes down for users who came on with a discount.
 When offered a discount right off the bat, upselling them on other products is a lot more complicated.
 Additionally, customers who started with a discount won’t be too happy when that discount is eventually removed and they are forced to pay full price (which takes us to my next point: churn).
+This reduces the likelihood of them becoming repeat customers.

 Discounted customers have more than double the churn rate than those who weren’t given a discount, so giving a may shorten the average customer lifecycle.
 Oftentimes, discounts bring in new customers who only make one purchase.
 If you look at the graph below, which is broken down by the level of discount, you’ll notice a strong correlation of churn increasing as the discount level increases.

-Why discounting is a short-term strategy
+Are discounts really worth it?
+Why discounting should be a short-term strategy

-You can’t discount yourself into becoming a successful business; it hurts your bottom line too much and isn't ideal for new products.
+You can’t discount yourself into becoming a successful business; discount pricing hurts your bottom line too much and isn't ideal for new products.
 For SaaS specifically, discounting is a short-term strategy because the cons outweigh the pros.
 It circles back to everything I mentioned above—higher churn rate, lower willingness to pay, lower profit margin, and unpredictable growth.
 Additionally, when you discount a product, the perceived value takes a hit.
 Customers won’t be in for the long-term if they feel your product isn’t of high value.

 How to add value to your discounts